What Is a Bright City?

 Healthy Babies Bright Futures works with cities and local nonprofit partners to assess their particular community’s needs and risks.
 Together, we then develop the most effective strategies to lower exposures to harmful chemicals.
 HBBF provides resources to cities to implement those strategies.
 Cost-effective and meaningful improvements are achieved through public policy and programs, advocacy and public engagement.
 By targeting areas for improvement, we reduce women and children’s exposure to dangerous neurotoxic chemicals that cause developmental delays.
 The Bright Cities program aims to protect the long term health of this and future generations.

-– Heidi Gerbracht, HBBF Bright Cities Program Director
+– Kyra Naumoff, HBBF Bright Cities Program Director

 “Our partnership with HBBF has provided fresh ideas, critical expertise and experience and a structure within which to test concepts and drive progress on chemical reduction.”